It’s estimated that the ecommerce industry will be 2.14 billion global online consumers by the end of 2021.

 Subscriptions can also be used to sell ancillary products associated with your core products.
 For example, let’s say you sell dog food.
 You could cross-sell your customers into a monthly subscription box that delivers a new variety of dog treats and a premium newsletter on how to train dogs even as they age.
 Both of these are low overhead items that can move the AOV “dial.”

-By adjusting our SEO pricing to offer discounts for subscriptions, we have implemented this very practice and increased our overall revenue substantially as a result.
+By adjusting our SEO pricing to offer discounts such as volume discounts for subscriptions, we have implemented this very practice and increased our overall revenue substantially as a result.

-Amazon, Walmart, and other ecommerce giants do a phenomenal job of leveraging a customer’s browser history to continue targeting them with products.
+Amazon, Walmart,online store and other ecommerce giants do a phenomenal job of leveraging a customer’s browser history to continue targeting them with products.